Z Wave vs Zigbee - Zigbee winner

 For the rest of us, Z Wave and/or Zigbee should suffice.

-Now, if you own a hospital, or some-other large commercial space, and you’re considering smart protocols, I’d stick with Zigbee to make sure you’re not capped at any point.
-But I’m guessing that’s not you.
+Now, if you own a hospital, mall, or some other large commercial space, and you’re considering smart protocols, I’d stick with Zigbee to make sure you’re not capped at any point.

 Winner